Maps between relatively hyperbolic spaces and between their boundaries: Subexponential distortion and (relative) hyperbolicity

 \subsection{Proof of Theorem \ref{sederh}}

 We are now ready to prove Theorem \ref{sederh}.

 It will be convenient to use the following equivalent characterisation of relative hyperbolicity.
-We note that it might be possible to use the cusped space characterisation of relative hyperbolicity directly, but this runs into issues with controlling geodesics in $\Bow(X)$ in terms of paths in $X$ \emph{without} knowing yet that $X$ is relatively hyperbolic.
+We note that it might be possible to use the cusped space characterisation of relative hyperbolicity directly, but this runs into issues with controlling geodesics in $\Bow(X,\cP)$ in terms of paths in $X$ \emph{without} knowing yet that $X$ is relatively hyperbolic.
+Recall that being `asymptotically tree-graded' with respect to a collection of subsets $\cP$ is equivalent to being hyperbolic relative to $\cP$ (in the sense of Definition~\ref{def:rel-hyp}).